-- Buildings are allowed to be constructed to the height permitted in their designated district.
-Allowable maximum height of top plate/eave is 31 feet, with a max. of three stories in the C-1 and C-2 districts.
-The height of nonhabitable sloping roof elements may extend to 35 feet.
-HVAC equipment (which shall be attractively well screened) shall be allowed up to 35 feet with the approval of DRC. - Height shall be measured from FEMA - base flood elevation or average grade, whichever is higher. - Cupolas not larger than 4 feet by 4 feet may extend to a height of 37 feet above base flood level.
-Chimneys may be to height permitted by zoning and building codes.
+- Buildings are allowed to be constructed to the height permitted in the district.
+Allowable maximum height of top plate/eave is 30 feet, with a max. of two stories.
+The height of non-habitable sloping roof elements may extend to 34-1/2 feet. - Height shall be measured from FEMA base flood elevation or average grade, whichever is higher. - Sloping parapets with a roof pitch above 6/12 are allowed to have a 4-1/2' extension above the height limit on all sides. - Cupolas and widow's walks not larger than 8 feet by 8 feet may extend up to 4-1/2' above the height limit. - HVAC equipment (which shall be attractively well screened) shall be allowed up to 34-1/2 feet. - Elevator shafts and chimneys may be to height permitted by zoning and building codes.